 The advanced orders are as good as I would expect from any serious exchange at this point.
 The visuals of the exchange could perhaps become even cleaner in my opinion, but overall I suppose this is not a significant factor when it comes to my overall satisfaction.

-Overall, I will conclude that as of this moment, it is probably the best exchange for most users trading bitcoin on margin.
-I would like to see it continue its growth forward, as the great depth of the order books and volume is to a certain degree dependent on new users.
+Overall, I will conclude that as of this moment, it is probably a quite solid choice for most users trading bitcoin on margin.
+I would like to see it continue its growth forward, as the great depth of the order books and volume is to a certain degree dependent on new users, which of late has been lacking.
 At the end of the day, liquidity is king; whoever provides me less slippage will probably have my business as long as it’s relatively stable.
-ByBit can deliver on both areas better than its competitors, thus it is my recommended exchange for bitcoin margin trading.
+Bybit proves itself to be a solid contender for now, it remains to be seen if it will manage to stay relevant with enough liquidity and attractive products in the future.

 All exchange reviews may be subject to change if the exchange becomes better or worse after the review has been published or the information becomes outdated.